wmartin81/AdDataAggregator/README.md

 # AdDataAggregator
-Simple mvc web app built with c#, typescript, and some jquery that consumes public wcf service and displays a few grids.
+Simple mvc web app built with c#, typescript and some jquery that consumes a public wcf service and displays a few grids.

 # How to run
 First install dependencies and build javascript bundles.